SherifMesallam/slack-anythingllm-bot/README.md

-# Advanced Slack AI Assistant Bot

-This Node.js application provides a powerful Slack bot that integrates with AnythingLLM for knowledge retrieval and conversation, and GitHub for release information, issue analysis, pull request reviews, and direct API interactions.

-## Overview

-The bot listens for direct messages (DMs) and mentions in Slack channels.
-It processes user queries, interacts with configured AnythingLLM workspaces to provide answers based on ingested knowledge, and leverages GitHub integration for specific development-related tasks.
-It includes features like conversation history context, feedback collection, duplicate event prevention, and robust message formatting.
+# Orbit

+A modular Slack bot designed as an AI assistant to support developers working with **Gravity Forms and its ecosystem**.
+It leverages AI to answer questions, retrieve relevant information, and perform specific GitHub actions related to Gravity Forms development.

 ## Features

 * **Slack Interaction:** Responds to Direct Messages and @mentions.
-* **AnythingLLM Integration:**
-    * Queries specified AnythingLLM workspaces for information.
-    * Maintains conversation context within Slack threads by mapping them to AnythingLLM threads.
-    * Supports manual workspace override for new threads (e.g., `@Bot #workspace query...`).
+* **AI-Powered Assistance:** Provides answers and insights based on its knowledge of Gravity Forms development, documentation, code examples, and best practices within Slack threads.
 * **GitHub Integration (Requires `GITHUB_TOKEN`):**
-    * **Release Checks:** Fetches the latest release information for configured GitHub repositories (e.g., `@Bot latest gravityforms release?`).
+    * **Release Checks:** Fetches the latest release information for configured GitHub repositories (e.g., `@Orbit latest gravityforms release?`).
-    * **Issue Analysis:** Summarizes and analyzes GitHub issues from a specified repository (e.g., `@Bot analyze issue #123 What are the potential causes?`).
+    * **Issue Analysis:** Summarizes and analyzes GitHub issues from a specified repository (e.g., `@Orbit analyze issue #123 What are the potential causes?`).
-    * **Pull Request Review:** Fetches PR details (description, diff, comments) and uses an LLM (via a specified workspace) to provide a code review (e.g., `@Bot review pr gravityforms/repo#456 #workspace-slug`).
+    * **Pull Request Review:** Fetches PR details (description, diff, comments) and uses an LLM (via a specified workspace) to provide a code review (e.g., `@Orbit review pr gravityforms/repo#456 #workspace-slug`).
     * **GitHub API Gateway:** Translates natural language requests (prefixed with `github` or containing `#github`) into GitHub API calls using a dedicated LLM workspace (`githubWorkspaceSlug`) and formats the results using another optional LLM workspace (`formatterWorkspaceSlug`).
 * **Slack Commands:**
-    * `#delete_last_message`: In a thread, tells the bot to delete its most recent response (useful for correcting errors or removing noise).
-    * `#saveToConversations`: In a thread, exports the conversation history to a Markdown file, posts it to the thread, and optionally uploads it to a configured AnythingLLM 'conversations' workspace.
+    * `#save`: In a thread, exports the conversation history to a Markdown file, posts it to the thread, and optionally uploads it to a configured AnythingLLM 'conversations' workspace.
-* **Conversation Context:** Fetches recent messages from a thread to provide context for LLM queries.
-* **Feedback System:** Adds feedback buttons (👎, 👌, 👍) to substantive bot responses and stores the feedback in a PostgreSQL database (if configured).
-* **Message Formatting:**
-    * Handles Markdown in LLM responses for rich text formatting in Slack.
-    * Displays code blocks with syntax highlighting.
-    * Uploads large JSON responses as files.
-    * Splits long messages into manageable chunks.
-* **Deduplication:** Uses Redis (if configured) to prevent processing duplicate Slack events.
-* **Robust Error Handling:** Provides informative messages for common issues (e.g., failed API calls, configuration errors).

 ## Prerequisites